Symphony station (MBTA): Renovations

 Plans presented in July 2017 added emergency exits and restrooms as well as the accessibility renovations.
 The MBTA issued a $6 million design contract in August 2019.
 Design reached 75% in March 2021; station design was completed in early 2022, with utility design completed midyear.
 The project was split into two construction phases in 2022.
 Utility work was bid in August–September 2022.
 In December 2022, the MBTA was awarded a $66.6 million Federal Transit Administration grant to fund the renovations.

 Utility relocation work began in April 2023, with station work expected to begin a year later and last into 2026.
+In April 2024 the MBTA issued an solicitation for bids under the traditional design-bid-build procurement model.
 In June 2024, the MBTA reported that "[b]ids received far exceeded the estimated project cost and allocated budget", forcing re-evaluation of the project.
 The low bid was $119.9 million versus the MBTA estimate of $70.9 million.
-The MBTA began a second round of bidding on the project in September 2024 with an expected contract value of $71 million.
-A construction industry lobbying group criticized the change to a construction manager at risk model, which the MBTA had only used three times previously, and for re-bidding the project at the same cost without design changes.
+The MBTA reissued the solicitation using the construction manager at risk (CMAR) model in September 2024 with an expected contract value of $71 million.
+A construction industry lobbying group criticized the change to a CMAR model, which the MBTA had only used three times previously, and for re-bidding the project at the same cost without design changes.

-Notice to proceed was given to the construction manager in February 2025.
-As of May 2025, construction is planned to take place from mid-2025 to late 2028.
+Notice to proceed was given to the construction manager Suffolk in February 2025.
+In May 2025, the MBTA issued a change order to the construction manager, adding $14.9 million to the contract for construction at the unrelated Foxboro station, which was later be determined unlawful by the Massachusetts Attorney General.
+By December 2025, pre-construction design and planning work was expected to be completed in February 2026.
+The station was planned to temporarily close beginning in March 2026 for construction, with work to be completed by fall 2029.
+The MBTA approved a $151 million guaranteed maximum price for construction in February 2026.
+Construction began during a closure of the entire E Branch from May 30 to June 5, 2026, following which the station remained closed for renovations.
+The closure is expected to last 35 months (until mid-2029).
+The station will not be fully accessible immediately upon reopening, as the elevators are not expected to open until fall 2030.